 Sheena earned a Bachelor of Science in Business Administration with a concentration in Management from South Carolina State University.

-Spencer Sullivan is an Associate at McChrystal Group, where he works with a industry-leading multinational mining company.
+Spencer Sullivan is a Principal at McChrystal Group, where he works with a industry-leading multinational mining company.

 Prior to joining McChrystal Group, Spencer worked for McKesson Corporation in inventory and transportation management.
 He previously served as a Cavalry Officer in the US Army for four years, including a year-long combat deployment to Afghanistan in 2012.